 Start sowing sesame seeds indoors, as they don’t do well with direct sowing.
 Knowing when to plant sesame seeds depends on your local climate.
 About four to six weeks before the last expected frost is a good time to start them.

 Use a light soil and keep the seeds warm and barely covered.
-Ideal soil temperature is 70 degrees Fahrenheit (21 Celsius).
+Ideal soil temperature is 70 degrees F. (21 C.).
 Keep the seeds moist, but not too wet, until they germinate and sprout, then start watering weekly.

 Harvest the pods and lie them flat to dry.
 The pods will continue to split open and then you can collect the seeds by hitting them against the side of a pail.
-Seeds are small, so you may only get a pound even with a ten-foot row of plants.
+Seeds are small, so you may only get a pound (0.5 kg.) even with a 10 foot (3 m.) row of plants.
 Remember to keep some extras for additional sesame seed propagation next season.